This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Consume extra virgin olive oil within 24 months of the harvest date.
 Not the best-by date.
 Not the bottle date.
 The harvest date.

-Rule 5: Buy the Right Bottle
+Rule 5: Buy the Right Container

 A screw cap or DOP-style top is better than a cork or standard stopper.
 And if a bottle has already been sitting on a brightly lit store shelf for months, its quality may already be compromised before you open it.
-Buy from producers or retailers who rotate stock and store their oil properly.

 Best Storage Practices: A Quick Summary

-- Store in a cool, dark, dry cabinet away from all appliances.
+• Store in a cool, dark, dry cabinet away from all appliances.

-- Use a dark glass bottle or metal tin, never clear glass or plastic.
+• Use a dark glass bottle or metal tin — never clear glass or plastic.

-- Keep the cap tightly closed after every use.
+• Keep the cap tightly closed after every use.

-- Do not use a pourer or open spout as a permanent cap.
+• Do not use a pourer or open spout as a permanent cap.

-- Consume within 60 days of opening for best flavor.
+• Consume within 60 days of opening for best flavor.

-- Consume within 24 months of the harvest date.
+• Consume within 24 months of the harvest date.

-- Practice first in, first out.
-Use older bottles before opening new ones.
+• Practice first in, first out — use older bottles before opening new ones.

 If you live somewhere with extreme temperatures or high humidity, like Arizona, Florida, or Minnesota, consider storing bottles in a box in a closet or under the stairs.
 Apartment dwellers can use a closed storage cabinet in the living room.
 Label boxes with the harvest year so you always know what you have.